 You may also want to consider rebalancing your portfolio.
 Take into account where the business cycle is and your current situation.
 Rebalancing is the process of adjusting the weight percentages of your portfolio’s assets.
 Rebalancing involves occasionally buying or selling assets in your portfolio to get back to your desired level of asset allocation or risk tolerance.
 Moreover, rebalancing will assist you with sticking to your original investing plan, regardless of market volatility.

-In conclusion, diversification will assist you in minimizing risk to reach the highest possible investment return.
-It is important to note that asset allocation, rebalancing, and diversification cannot make your portfolio completely immune to risk and prevent you from losing money.
+In conclusion, investment diversification will assist you in minimizing risk to reach the highest possible investment return.
+It is important to note that asset allocation, rebalancing, and investment diversification cannot make your portfolio completely immune to risk and prevent you from losing money.
 Still, these strategies can be helpful and may help you reduce the effects of market uncertainty and potentially limit significant losses.

 If you have any questions about this article and would like more information, please feel free to contact Midland at 239-333-1032 or www.midlandtrust.com.